-Those with an internal power supply, usually require a power cable that goes straight from the mains power to an IEC plug which plugs directly into the back of the monitor.
+Those with an internal power supply usually require a power cable that goes straight from the mains power to an IEC plug that plugs directly into the back of the monitor.

 While the external power brick makes life a bit harder when it comes to cable management or keeping things tidier, it has one major advantage.

-Quite often monitors go faulty because of a fault in the power supply.
-It’s way easier and cheaper replacing a common power brick than getting your monitor repaired or replaced.
+Quite often, monitors go faulty because of a fault in the power supply.
+It’s way easier and cheaper to replace a common power brick than to get the whole screen repaired or replaced.